scryptachain/scrypta-docs/whitepaper/introduzione.md

-# Introduzione al Light Paper
+# Introduction to the Light Paper